 Native Plant: California Lilac

 Gardeners who want to support the entire butterfly life cycle and still enjoy brilliant flower clusters should consider native alternatives such as California lilac (Ceanothus), and meadowsweet (Spiraea spp).
 Wild hydrangea (aborescens), viburnum, and azaleas are also good substitutes.
-The New England Wildflower Society has a list of more than a dozen native substitutes.

 2. Invasive Plant: Japanese Honeysuckle